 When pairing beer with anything it is important to remember the three Cs - compare, contrast and cleanse.

 The first C, compare, refers to finding similar flavors in the beer and the food.
 For instance, if you are serving roasted meat, a dry porter with lots of roasty-toasty flavors makes a great companion.
-When you contrast flavors in a beer and food you look for tastes in both that, while different, can compliment each other and create an exciting pairing.
+When you contrast flavors in a beer and food you look for tastes in both that, while different, can complement each other and create an exciting pairing.

 Imagine, for example, a tart and tangy sour beer paired with a sweet, fruit dessert.
 And finally, the cleansing aspect of beer is always important in its relationship with food.
 All beers cleanse the palate to a certain degree but some styles do it more effectively.
 Pilsner is a great cleanser.
 It is effervescent and features a nice hoppy lager snap at the end of the drink.
 This makes it a great companion for fatty foods like sausage or pizza as it cleanses the palate between each bite.